Recruiting: District of Columbia

 Federal law and guidance on this subject should be reviewed together with this section.

 Authors: Stuart R. Buttrick, Susan W. Kline and Tareen Zafrullah, Faegre Drinker Biddle & Reath LLP

 - The District of Columbia provides job services for employers and job seekers alike.
 In certain circumstances, employers are required to utilize the District's career center website.
 See Methods and Sources.

 - Employers with contracts above a certain amount, funded in whole or in part by the District of Columbia, must use the District as a first source for recruitment.
 See First Source Agreement.

-- The District of Columbia's antidiscrimination law is broader than federal law, as it includes marital status, personal appearance, sexual orientation, political affiliation and other protected characteristics.
+- The District of Columbia's antidiscrimination law is broader than federal law, as it includes marital status, personal appearance, political affiliation and other protected characteristics.
 See District of Columbia Human Rights Act.

 - Employers must remain cognizant of the District of Columbia's antidiscrimination law while recruiting.
 See Advertising Dos and Don'ts.

 - Job applicants who smoke may not be denied employment because of their tobacco use.
 See Smokers' Rights.